rampion/RegHex/README.md

 - a page displaying some sample reghexes, and an introduction to reghexen

 puzzle.json
-- the JSON specification of the original 2013 MIT puzzle hunt reghex
+- the JSON specification of the original 2013 puzzle A Regular Crossword by Dan Gulotta, based on an idea by Palmer Mebane

 grid.json
 - a smaller, blank reghex